-Specifically, we quantitatively determine the accuracy of PIC methods coupled to finite element-based Stokes solvers in order to untangle the influence of the following building blocks of PIC methods on the accuracy of the solution: (1) the number and distribution of particles, (2) the interpolation of particle-based properties to field-based properties and (3) the integration of the motion of the particles over time.
-In order to achieve this we start by reproducing the instantaneous benchmark results SolCx and SolKz (Zhong 1996; Duretz et al. 2011), and discuss how the convergence rate of the computed solution depends on different finite element and interpolation algorithm combinations.
-Our numerical results generally reproduce our theoretical predictions and demonstrate that in order to recover the intrinsic convergence rate of a given finite element, we need both a sufficiently accurate particle interpolation algorithm and sufficiently many PPC.
-Crucially, however, we also show that for the chosen algorithms the number of PPC needs to grow with the mesh resolution in order to retain the optimal convergence order for higher-order elements, leading to a method in which the cost of particle advection grows faster than the cost of the mesh-based computations if higher accuracy is required.
+Specifically, we quantitatively determine the accuracy of particle-in-cell methods coupled to finite element-based Stokes solvers in order to untangle the influence of the following building blocks of PIC methods on the accuracy of the solution: (1) the number and distribution of particles, (2) the interpolation of particle-based properties to field-based properties, and (3) the integration of the motion of the particles over time.
+In order to achieve this we start by reproducing the instantaneous benchmark results SolCx and SolKz [Duretz et al.(2011), Zhong(1996)], and discuss how the convergence rate of the computed solution depends on different finite element and interpolation algorithm combinations.
+Our numerical results generally reproduce our theoretical predictions and demonstrate that in order to recover the intrinsic convergence rate of a given finite element, we need both a sufficiently accurate particle interpolation algorithm and sufficiently many particles per cell.
+Crucially, however, we also show that for the chosen algorithms the number of particles per cell needs to grow with the mesh resolution in order to retain the optimal convergence order for higher order elements, leading to a method in which the cost of particle advection grows faster than the cost of the mesh-based computations if higher accuracy is required.

-We then extend these considerations to the time-dependent case by developing two new benchmarks, and use them to evaluate the coupled finite element/PIC scheme.
-All of our results are implemented in the open-source geodynamic modelling code ASPECT (Kronbichler et al. 2012; Heister et al. 2017).
+We then extend these considerations to the time-dependent case by developing a new benchmark, and using it to evaluate the coupled finite element/PIC scheme.
+All of our results are implemented in the open-source geodynamic modeling code ASPECT [Kronbichler et al.(2012), Heister et al.(2017)].
 It is our intention that these results will act as reference results for future code comparison studies of time-independent or time-dependent PIC advection algorithms, and will allow researchers to design PIC methods that use a combination of techniques to ensure optimal accuracy of the numerical method as a whole.

 This paper continues as follows: In Section 2, we present the continuous model we wish to solve.
 Section 3 then describes in detail how we compute numerical approximations to the solution of the model, and we end the section with a theoretical analysis of error contributions and the convergence orders one can predict using this analysis.
 Section 4 then uses stationary benchmarks to confirm that the theoretical analysis indeed correctly describes what one sees in practical computations.
-Section 5 extends these results to time-dependent problems: we present two new, time-dependent benchmarks, the derivations of which, including analytical solutions, may be found in Appendices A and B, respectively.
-These benchmarks then allow us to evaluate the error and convergence rates for time-dependent computations of incompressible Stokes flow coupled to a PIC advection method.
+Section 5 extends these results to time-dependent problems: we first present a new, time-dependent benchmark (the derivation of which may be found in Appendix A) with an analytical solution.
+This benchmark then allows us to evaluate the error and convergence rates for time-dependent computations of incompressible Stokes flow coupled to a PIC advection method.
 We conclude in Section 6.